technogise/flow_form/README.md

 ### How it works

-The file will have flow which will be converted internally into a tree structure which given branching in the file and will maintain and update the states of the form using the redux internally.
-Currently it's acyclic tree.
+The file will have a flow which will be converted internally into a tree structure with given branching in the file and will maintain and update the states of the form using the redux internally.
+Currently, it's an acyclic tree.

 ## Getting Started

-First we need tp create a json file respresnting our form flow using the given format and then provide that path to library.
+First, we need to create a JSON file representing our form flow using the given [format](#json-format) and then provide that path to the library.

-It consist of three component FlowForm.
+It consists of three component FlowForm to get started.

 1. Builder
 2. Provider